Roni Zeiger

 Roni F. Zeiger is an American physician and technologist.
 He is notable for his work as the Chief Health Strategist (2006–2012) at Google where he developed Google Health and Google Flu Trends.
 He is a co-founder of the Smart Patients project.
 In 2019, Zeiger announced he would be joining Facebook as the Head of Health Strategy.

 Education

 Zeiger received his medical degree at Stanford University, including a master's degree in biomedical informatics and he did his residency at University of California, San Francisco (UCSF).
 He was an internist by training.
-He became interesting in the application of technology in healthcare during his medical training, and noticing how difficult it was to find things in the medical records and how as time went on, the records got larger and more difficult to navigate.
+He became interested in the application of technology in healthcare during his medical training, and noticing how difficult it was to find things in the medical records and how as time went on, the records got larger and more difficult to navigate.

 Work

 Zeiger did primary care for some time.
 Zeiger has been profiled for partnering tech companies to health efforts.